Shoutzor/Shoutzor/README.md

 4. When docker-compose is up and running, make sure to run `composer install-shoutzor` in the `app` container.
 You can do this from your host by running `docker-compose run app composer install-shoutzor`

+5. After installation is complete, make sure to restart the `queueWorker` container (or just restart them all via `docker-compose restart`)

 You can now access the app on `shoutzor.local` (or your own hostname if you changed this in `.env`).\
 The default login is admin/admin